-(CNN) — From traditional to boutique to oh-so-trendy, these five luxury hotels provide near-perfect stays for the Seoul first-timer or the frequent business traveler.
+(CNN) — From traditional to oh-so-trendy, these five luxury hotels provide a near-perfect stay for the Seoul first-timer or the frequent business traveler to South Korea:

 1. The Shilla

 The Shilla's picturesque perch atop a lofty hill, as well as the hotel's ornate traditional Korean roofs and sweeping driveway (not to mention convenient parking) are unusual for South Korean luxury hotels, especially considering its prime location in downtown Seoul.

 Shilla's personality shines throughout all nine hectares of parkland and its 465 rooms, and was appreciated by guests Bill Gates and former President George Bush, as well as Michael Jackson and Tom Cruise.